-- 5.2.1 All monies due to the municipality must be collected as soon as possible, either on or immediately after due date, and banked on a daily basis.
+- 5.2.1 All monies due to the municipality must be collected as soon as possible, either on or immediately after due date, and banked as and when there is cash available.
 Cash left in the safe can pose a security risk, could necessitate additional insurance coverage and does not earn any interest.
 Special deposits should be arranged for larger amounts to make sure that these are banked on the same day they are received. - 5.2.2 The respective responsibilities of the chief financial officer and other heads of departments in this regard is defined in a code of financial practice approved by the municipal manager and the chief financial officer, and this code of practice is attached as Annexure II to this policy.